InjuredGo.com Will Help YOU Maximize Your Offshore Injury Claim

 - Oil Exploration and Drilling Vessels

 - Construction/Special Purpose Vessels

-Each of this category comprise of a variety of vessels.
+Each of this category comprises of a variety of ships.

 Oil Exploration and Drilling Vessels

 Oil exploration vessels, help in exploration and drilling of oil at high seas.
-This is, usually in the Gulf of Mexico for seaman living along the Gulf rim.
+This activity usually occurs in the Gulf of Mexico for seaman living along the Gulf rim.
 The main types of exploration vessels are: